RemiEC/Automotive_Toolkit/Menu design/README.md

 # Add new folder into applications menu

-Put all the desktop files in /usr/share/backbox/applications
+Put all the desktop files from the usr_share_backbox in /usr/share/backbox/applications
-  except these ones which must be placed in /usr/share/applications
-    gnuradio-grc.desktop
-Put all the directory files in /usr/share/backbox/desktop-directories
+Put all the desktop files from the usr_share_applications in /usr/share/applications Put all the directory files in /usr/share/backbox/desktop-directories

 Replace the /etc/xdg/xdg-backbox/menus/xfce-applications.menu by the one provided above.